ZcashFoundation/frost/book/src/frost.md

 ## Verifying

-Signature verification is carried out as normal, along with the signed message and the group public key as inputs.
+Signature verification is carried out as normal with single-party signatures, along with the signed message and the group verifying key as inputs.

 ## Ciphersuites

-FROST is a generic protocol that works with any adequated prime-order group, which in practice are elliptic curves.
-The spec specifies five "official" ciphersuites with the Ristretto255, Ed25519, Ed448, P-256 and secp256k1 curves.
-But it's possible (though not recommended) to use your own ciphersuite.
+FROST is a generic protocol that works with any adequate prime-order group, which in practice are constructed from elliptic curves.
+The spec specifies five ciphersuites with the Ristretto255, Ed25519, Ed448, P-256 and secp256k1 groups.
+It's possible (though not recommended) to use your own ciphersuite.